 Industrial style lighting and accessories tastefully complement the high ceilings and pre-war touches here.
 It's move-in ready to accommodate all sorts of eclectic or traditional tastes, also easily modifiable if you want to create a third bedroom (see optional plan).

 The kitchen butcher-block counter serves the breakfast bar with a Bertazzoni range, fisher paykel refrigerator, Bosch dishwasher, cast iron sink, SubZero wine cooler and custom kitchen storage wall all smartly utilitarian and attractive.
+[A combination washer/dryer could be installed where the beverage cooler is located, and move it next to the fridge.]
 The engineered, maple hardwood floors sheen complimented by deep pre-war style mouldings.
 The rear bedroom or home office has a panoramic view of the neighborhood, facing east.

 Built in 1911 in the striking Beaux-Arts style, The Riviera at 790 Riverside Drive is an extraordinary masonry building by the architectural team of Rouse & Goldstone.
 Standing 13 stories tall between West 156th and 157th Streets, this full-service doorman building is pet friendly, with laundry, bike and storage lockers (extra) for residents.
 The co-op allows purchases by parents and co-purchases.
 FIOS or Spectrum service.